 Plusnet, BE, Zen, Andrews and Arnold, O2,TalkTalk and other UK ISP’s Technicolor TG582N

 No, I have no idea what it is about Windows 8/8.1 which is causing a problem with UPnP in some routers – but I will update this article.

 If you turn off UPnP on other routers and find that it improves stability, please tell me, and I can add them to the list here:

-Windows 8.1 WiFi works fine without having to turn UPnP off with:
+Windows 8 and Windows 8.1 WiFi works fine without having to turn UPnP off with: